 Consider these five simple ways you can reduce your energy usage.

 - Swap out the old incandescent bulbs for CFL’s or (even better) LED bulbs.
 At roughly 13 watts, CFLs and LED bulbs use about 1/4 the electricity of a 60 watt bulb and have a longer lifespan.
 CFLs and LED bulb brightness is rated in lumens – the higher the lumens, the brighter the bulb.
 Also look for color temperature which is rated in °K (for Kelvin).
 The warm yellowish-white light of an incandescent is 2700°k.

 - Install a programmable thermostat that can be adjusted according to your schedule.
 Reducing your thermostat settings by 10° to 15° for 8 hours while you are at work or asleep can save 5% to 15% a year on your heating bill.
-Smart thermostats offer even more flexibility and savings.
+Smart thermostats offer even more flexibility and convenience in energy-saving habits.

 - Save water at home.
 Put an insulation jacket on your water heater and add faucet aerators, low flow shower heads, and fix all those leaks —like that leaky flapper valve in the toilet tank.
 You can save on your water bill, save on your water heating, and save water.
 About 1% of all water on earth is fresh water that we can actually use.

 - Take one weekend to find and seal the drafts in your home.
 You can reduce heating and cooling costs by 10%.
 You’ll notice the results right away because your home will feel more comfortable.